0xJs/0xjs.github.io/_posts/2022-12-11-What-is-the-MFA-status-of-your-users.md

 ```

 #### Get-AzureADDirectoryRoleMemberRecursive
 Roles can also have user and group objects as members.
 So I created the PowerShell cmdlet `Get-AzureADDirectoryRoleMemberRecursive` which uses the `Get-AzureADGroupMemberRecursive` cmdlet to recursivly search through all the groups assigned to the role and returns all the users.
+The code of the cmdlet is:

 ```powershell
 Function Get-AzureADDirectoryRoleMemberRecursive{